Frequently Asked Questions

-A: You must be a graduate of a Stark County high school, have and maintain term and cumulative GPAs of 2.00 or above for undergraduate studies and 3.0 for graduate school, and be a full time student (take 12 or more credit hours per term for undergrad and at least 6-9 credit hours per term for graduate) to be eligible to borrow.
-Loans are available for undergraduate coursework and expenses.
+A: You must be a graduate of a Stark County high school, have and maintain term and cumulative GPA's of 2.00 or above for undergraduate studies and 3.0 for graduate school, and be a full time student (take 12 or more credit hours per term for undergrad and at least 6-9 credit hours per term for graduate) to be eligible to borrow.
+Loans are available for coursework and expenses.
 If you are applying for a North Canton student loan, in addition to above mentioned criteria, you must also be a resident of the North Canton City School District at the time of application.

 Q: How do I apply for a loan?

 A: Applying is easy!
 To access the online application click here for a Canton Student Loan application and click here for a North Canton Student Loan application .
-Undergrads will also need to send a copy of your FAFSA Student Aid Report form or your parents' 1040 tax form for the most recent tax year, two letters of reference, an official copy of your final high school transcript including ACT/SAT scores, and an official copy of a transcript for any college work you have completed.
+Undergrads will also need to send the FAFSA Student Aid Report form or parents' 1040 tax form for the most recent tax year, two letters of reference, an official and final high school transcript including ACT/SAT scores, and an official copy of a transcript for any college work you have completed.
 Graduate students are required to submit a high school transcript to verify Stark County graduate status, the Student Aid Report from the FAFSA, and an official copy of a transcript for any college work completed

 Q: How much can I borrow?

 A: Graduate Loans: Maximum $8,000 can be borrowed for graduate school programs.

 Q: What is the interest rate?

-A: The interest is simple and fixed at 6 percent APR (effective rate of 1.48 percent -2.03 percent due to extended deferment period when no interest is charged.
-See Interest Rate Comparison.
+A: The interest is simple and fixed at 6 percent APR (for a $16,000 loan the effective rate is 2.73 percent due to extended deferment period when no interest is charged.
+See Interest Rate Comparison).
 Interest is charged to your account when your first payment becomes due (three months after degree completion or immediately following withdrawal).
-An interest charge of .5 percent is made against the outstanding principal balance on the first day of each month starting when payments begin.
+An interest charge of .005 percent is made against the outstanding principal balance on the first day of each month starting when payments begin.

 Q: How can I borrow for each additional year after my first year of borrowing?